© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Lime kilns, canal, engine sheds, etcetera is a scheduled monument protected by Historic England under reference 1005810.
 View the official record →

-Lime kilns, canal, engine sheds, etcetera is a complex of industrial monuments in Sussex dating to the nineteenth century.
+Lime kilns, canal, engine sheds, etcetera is a complex of industrial monuments located in Sussex, England, comprising structures associated with lime production and transport infrastructure dating from the nineteenth century.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1005810.

 Lime kilns, canal, engine sheds, etcetera is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1005810.